j2css/j2c/plugins/prefix-browser/README.md

 # j2c-plugin-prefix-browser

-This j2c plugin does client side vendor prefix insertion (and some polyfilling) for
+This j2c plugin does client side vendor prefix insertion (and some polyfilling) for:

 - properties and values (including flexbox).
 - selectors,